Tools

 Key Takeaways

-• OpenLiquid's Multisender distributes tokens to hundreds or thousands of wallets in gas-optimized batch transactions, all controlled from Telegram.
+• OpenLiquid's Multisender distributes tokens to hundreds or thousands of wallets in batch transactions, all controlled from Telegram.

 • Supports 8 chains (Ethereum, Solana, Base, BNB Chain, Arbitrum, Avalanche, Polygon, Optimism) and all standard token types (ERC-20, SPL, BEP-20, native tokens).